 In other cases (incorporation of text in part or with (non-editorial) modification), a normative reference is still expected so that the reader can check with the other organization for any potentially IPR issues which could result of the incorporation.

-Editor's proposal 5: Add at the end of clause 6.1.4 [renumbered 6.1.6]: "In case the text of another organization is incorporated in whole and without modification, the ITU-T Recommendation provides a bibliographic reference to the document followed by a note indicating that the referenced text is technically equivalent to this Recommendation and any IPR issue application to the text from the other organization (see clause 6.2.3.4 [renumbered 6.1.2.4]) also applies to the ITU-T Recommendation."
+Editor's proposal 5: Add at the end of clause 6.1.4 [renumbered 6.1.6]: "In case the text of another organization is incorporated in whole and without modification, the ITU-T Recommendation provides a bibliographic reference to the document followed by a note indicating that the referenced text is technically equivalent to this Recommendation and any IPR issue application to the text from the other organization (see clause 6.2.3.4 [renumbered 6.1.2.4]) also applies to the ITU-T Recommendation." or alternative text proposed by the by the Rapporteur on patent issues of the TSB Director's Ad Hoc Group on IPR: "In case the text of another organization is incorporated in whole and without modification, the ITU-T Recommendation shall provide a bibliographic reference to the document followed by a note indicating that the referenced text is technically equivalent to this Recommendation.
+If any patent was declared to the other organization (see clause 6.1.2.4), the ITU-T study group shall add to the notification to the other organization (see clause 6.1.5) the request that all the patent holders abide to the Common Patent Policy for ITU-T/ITU-R/ISO/IEC and its related Guidelines, and file the appropriate declaration to the ITU as if each of them had contributed to the resulting ITU-T Recommendation."

 This proposal would cover the following comment: